menu

 Waukau is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Waukau is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Waukau who work in sales jobs (15.86%), healthcare (10.34%), and management occupations (8.28%).

-A relatively large number of people in Waukau telecommute to their jobs.
-Overall, about 11.81% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle